dotnet/core/samples/dotnetsay/README.md

 </ItemGroup>
 ```

-When you or your users debug your binaries with sourcelink, the debugger will attempt to retrieve content (like `.cs` files) from the recorded git commit in your binaries.
+When you or your users debug your binaries with Source Link, the debugger will attempt to retrieve content (like `.cs` files) from the recorded git commit in your binaries.
 The given commit needs to be published to a public or accessible private repo in order for that to work.
 This means that you should build from a branch whose commits are stable and already published.
 You can build from a PR branch, but the commits may not remain stable for long, as the PRs may be [squashed on merge](https://help.github.com/articles/about-pull-request-merges/).

-For official builds, we recommend that you enable [`ContinuousIntegrationBuild`](https://github.com/dotnet/sourcelink/blob/master/docs/README.md#continuousintegrationbuild), so that the built artifacts are deterministic (same outcome independent of build machine or time).
+For official builds, we recommend that you enable [`ContinuousIntegrationBuild`](https://github.com/dotnet/sourcelink/blob/master/docs/README.md#continuousintegrationbuild), so that the built artifacts are [reproducible and deterministic](https://reproducible-builds.org/) (same outcome independent of build machine or time).

 The [dotnetsay project](dotnetsay.csproj) doesn't add these properties or the `PackageReference` but relies on the same information in the [Directory.Build.props](../Directory.Build.props) in the parent directory.
-The use of a Directory.Build.props is recommended for sourcelink, to avoid maintaining these settings in multiple project files.
+The use of a Directory.Build.props is recommended for Source Link, to avoid maintaining these settings in multiple project files.

-SourceLink will fail if it cannot find a `.git` directory.
+Source Link will fail if it cannot find a `.git` directory.
 This can happen if you build projects in containers at solution root and not repo root for example.
-There are solutions to that problem described at the [sourcelink repo](https://github.com/dotnet/sourcelink).
+There are solutions to that problem described at the [dotnet/sourcelink repo](https://github.com/dotnet/sourcelink).

 ## Debug Tools with Visual Studio

-You can debug sourcelink-enabled .NET Core Global tools with Visual Studio, using the `Developer Command Prompt for VS 2017`.
+You can debug Source Link enabled .NET Tools with Visual Studio, using the `Developer Command Prompt for VS 2017`.
 The following example launches `dotnetsay` for debugging:

 ```console
 devenv /debugexe c:\Users\rich\.dotnet\tools\dotnetsay.exe